Wuageorg/bashkit/doc/src/03-basics.md

 The simplest signal handling a process can choose to perform is to ignore a signal.
 This is generally a *bad idea*, unless it is done for a very specific purpose.
 Ignoring signals often leads to runaway processes which consume all available CPU.

 Bashkit `trap` module utilities extend bash command behavior.
-Namely, `trap::callback` enables a script to register *multiple callback functions or plain sources* that are called in LIFO order upon receving selected signals.
+Namely, `trap::callback` enables a script to register *multiple callback functions or plain sources* that are called in LIFO order upon receiving selected signals.

 More commonly, traps can be set up to intercept a fatal signal, perform cleanup, and then exit gracefully.
 For example, a program that creates temporary files might wish to remove them before exiting.
 If the program is forced to exit by a signal, it won't be able to remove the files unless it catches the signal.